 buy prednisone in the uk During mating rituals, animals usually communicate through touch, sight, smell, or hearing.
 Some species communicate in unconventional ways, relying on vibrational and electric signals rather than the more common sensory approaches.
 These unique signals are often invisible to other animals that do not possess the organs needed to perceive them.
 Continue reading

-lumigan eye drops price in egypt buy furosemide uk All spiders are predators, but most of them are small and have rudimentary defences against larger animals that in turn prey on them.
+provigil in usa buy furosemide uk All spiders are predators, but most of them are small and have rudimentary defences against larger animals that in turn prey on them.
 Spiders have thus evolved a range of predatory behaviours that, at the same time, allow them to evade the threat of predation – and some of the most effective strategies involve deceiving ants.

 The 2014 Nobel Prize for Physiology and Medicine was awarded to three neuroscientists for their pioneering work on the brain’s “inner GPS system”.
 Over the course of four decades, they revealed that a small part in the brain called the hippocampus stores a map of animals’ surroundings and helps them navigate.

 Metamorphosis has fascinated biologists for years.
 A butterfly may look drastically different from its former worm-like caterpillar self, but we now know that its appearance and memories are tremendously influenced by caterpillar experiences.

 Life as a worker ant is hard enough as it is.
 But carpenter ants foraging for food in the rainforest must deal with an additional threat: a parasitic fungus that takes over their body and controls their every move.
 Continue reading

 According to the ever-changing dietary guidelines of the campaign against obesity, fat is back in, but sugar is now out.
 Does the science behind this shift have any merit?